JoelOdhiambo/Python-Keylogger/README.md

 # Python-Keylogger
-A simple key logger using Python
+A  key logger written in Python